EmanuelLM/MVCP-ShortestHamiltonianPath/README.md

-# MVCP-ShortestHamiltonianPath : Meta-heuristic Algorithm for Elevator Group Scheduling Optimization
+# MVCP-ShortestHamiltonianPath :
+Meta-heuristic Algorithm for Elevator Group Scheduling Optimization
-Projet Algorithmes pour l'optimisation - Gestion d'ascenseurs

 Minimum vertex cover problem implementation (22 nodes)

 Shortest hamiltonian Path Tree Graph (100 nodes)

-I'll start by reviewing the contents of the newly uploaded Jupyter notebook file to understand the project and highlight any optimizations that have been made.
-Then, I will provide the requested GitHub commit description.

 **Project Description:**
 Meta-heuristic Algorithm for Elevator Group Scheduling Optimization project is a Python-based simulation and optimization tool for managing elevator operations in a multi-story building.
 The goal is to optimize the allocation of elevators to minimize the waiting time of users and improve the overall efficiency of elevator operations.
 The project implements various algorithms to simulate elevator movement, user waiting times, and optimizations to determine the most efficient paths and allocations.